tashoym94/TPS25-SQLITE/README Teacher.md

 ---

-## ✅ Summary
+## Summary

 You've just walked through a realistic dataset structure using SQL: exploring tables, filtering, joining, and aggregating.
-Next steps could include saving your queries, exploring outer joins, or writing reusable views.
+The next step is learning how to create your own tables.

+# SQL Lesson 2: Creating your own tables/CRUD OPERATIONS

+Begin by making a LOCAL copy of a new database with your name: by typing: `sqlite3 dylan.db` into the terminal

+** Important note: you will not be pushing any changes to the

+`rm student1.db` allows you to remove a local database (command this outside of the sqlite3 shell)

+git add "README Teacher.md"
+git commit -m "Update README Teacher" git push origin main